IretiGO/Number-Guessing-Game/README.md

 b.
 IF "attempt" is not an integer:

     - Display "Pick a whole number between 1 and 10"
-    - CONTINUE to next attempt
+    - CONTINUE to next iteration of the loop

- c.
-IF "attempt" is < SECRET:
+c. c.
+IF **ATTEMPT** is less than **SECRET**:
    - Display "Wrong!
 Number too low.
-Guess again" Elif "attempt" is > SECRET:
+Guess again"

+   ELSE IF **ATTEMPT** is greater than **SECRET**:
    - Display "Wrong!
 Number too high.
-Guess again" ELSE
+Guess again"

+   ELSE (ATTEMPT = SECRET):
-        - "attempt" = "Correct!
+   - Display "Correct!
 You guessed it"
-        EXIT REPEAT loop
+   - **EXIT** REPEAT loop

-4. END
+4. **END**

-#Blessing's Suggestions
+**Blessing's Feedback:**

-1. Improve readability/formatting for all IF-statements
+- Improve readability/formatting for all IF-statements
-2. Whats the execution order of your IF statements?
+- Whats the execution order of your IF statements?
-3. The hints to be given according to the task details is only if guess is too low or too high.
+- The hints to be given according to the task details is only if guess is too low or too high.
-4. The only thing that should trigger the end of loop is if guess is correct
+- The only thing that should trigger the end of loop is if guess is correct

 **Action taken:** cleaned algorithm and removed duplicate SECRET definition.